Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Introduction

-There are two methodologies that are used in the literature for solving stochastic adaptive control problems: {\bsl direct methods}, where the unknown transition probabilities $A_{ij}(u)$ are estimated {\em simultaneously} while updating the control policy, and {\bsl implicit methods} -- such as simulation based methods, where the transition probabilities are not directly estimated in order to compute the control policy.
+This paper presents policy gradient (stochastic approximation) algorithms for adaptively computing the optimal policy $\policy^*$ of the above constrained MDP (\ref{J}), (\ref{costconstraint}) when the transition probabilities (\ref{Aij}) are not known -- so the problem (\ref{J}), (\ref{costconstraint}) is an adaptive constrained Markov decision process problem.
+There are two methodologies that are used in the literature for solving such stochastic adaptive control problems: {\bsl direct methods}, where the unknown transition probabilities $A_{ij}(u)$ are estimated {\em simultaneously} while updating the control policy, and {\bsl implicit methods} -- such as simulation based methods, where the transition probabilities are not directly estimated in order to compute the control policy.

 In this paper, we focus on implicit simulation-based algorithms for solving the MDP (\ref{J}), (\ref{costconstraint}).
 By simulation based we mean that although the transition probabilities $A(u)$, $u \in \actionset_i$, $i\in S$ are unknown, the decision maker can observe the system trajectory under any choice of control actions $\policy = \{u_n\}$.
 In other words, the adaptive control algorithms we present are adapted to the filtration $\{\Field_n; n\ge 0\}$ defined above.
 Moreover, these algorithms can deal with slowly time varying transition probabilities $A(u)$.

-Neurodynamic programming methods \cite{BT96} such as Q-learning and temporal difference methods are also examples of simulation based implicit methods that have been widely used to solve unconstrained MDPs where the optimal policy $\policy^*$ is a pure policy, that is, $u_n^* $ is a deterministic function of $X_n$.
-However, for the constrained MDP (\ref{J}), (\ref{costconstraint}), since the optimal policy is randomized, there seems to be no obvious way of modifying such methods.
+Neurodynamic programming methods \cite{BT96} such as Q-learning and temporal difference methods are also examples of simulation based implicit methods that have been widely used to solve unconstrained MDPs where the optimal policy $\policy^*$ is a pure policy, i.e., $u_n^* $ is a deterministic function of $X_n$.
+However, for the constrained MDP (\ref{J}), (\ref{costconstraint}), since the optimal policy is randomized, there seems to be no obvious way of modifying such neurodynamic programming algorithms to obtain an optimal randomized policy.

-\paragraph{Summary of Main results} In this paper we present a stochastic version of gradient-based optimisation methods.
-In \sect{mvg}, we derive a consistent weak derivative (WD) ``phantom'' estimator.
-This gradient estimator does not require explicit knowledge of the transition probabilities $A(u)$ -- so for brevity we call it a ``parameter free'' gradient estimator.